Mobility Programmes

 Download the documents:

 Erasmus is a European Commission programme dedicated to higher education.
 It allows students, teachers and administrative staff to move to a participating country.
-Thirty-three countries participate in the programme: the 28 countries of the European Union, Iceland, Liechtenstein, Norway, the Republic of Macedonia, and Turkey.
+Thirty-three countries participate in the programme: the 27 countries of the European Union, Iceland, Liechtenstein, Norway, the Republic of Macedonia, Serbia and Turkey.

 Want to know more?
-See the Erasmus+ Charter 2014-2020 section and consult the UMONS intranet.
+See the Erasmus➕ Charter 2021-2027 section and consult the UMONS intranet.

 Established in 2004, the Erasmus Belgica programme is an initiative to encourage the mobility of students in higher education in the three Communities of Belgium: the Flemish Community, the French Community and the German-speaking Community.